MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 ## Usage

-After successful installation, the Flask application will be accessible at `http://localhost:6000` use Postman, put the direction the name, then "/" and the name of the endpoint below, make sure the method is post, then enter to to body and then to raw and put the json with link and finally press send.
+After successful installation, the Flask application will be accessible at `http://localhost:6000`, use [postman](enlace-a-tu-licencia), put the direction the name, then "/" and the name of the endpoint below, make sure the method is post, then enter to body and then to raw and put the json with link and finally press send.

 ## API Endpoint